matthewkolbe/ThinkingInSimd/data_structures/README.md

 ### Footnotes

 [^1]: This will be calculating the inverse of the Black-Scholes option price with respect to its volatility parameter, and [you can read about Black-Scholes here](http://www.iam.fmph.uniba.sk/institute/stehlikova/fd14en/lectures/06_black_scholes_2.pdf).
-Aside from the formula itself being non-trival, with calls to the ERF function, it's not analytically invertible, and it's best to use a bisection root finder to solve instead.
+Aside from the formula itself being non-trivial, with calls to the ERF function, it's not analytically invertible, and it's best to use a bisection root finder to solve instead.

 [^2]: This will be calculating an option's value in the Black-Scholes formula.